-This article was written by Basketball HQ Co-Founder Kyle Ohman
+This article was written by Basketball HQ Co-Founder Kyle Ohman.

-Young players see Steph shoot a free throw line floater, or a behind the back between the legs pull up from 5 feet from behind the 3 point line, and they believe that this gives them validation to shoot the same shot in a game.
-To be fair it isn’t just Steph, players like LeBron, Carmelo, Durant, and Harden are equally to blame.
+Young players see Steph shoot a free throw line floater or a behind the back between the legs pull up from 5 feet from behind the 3 point line, and they believe that this gives them validation to shoot the same shot in a game.
+To be fair, it isn’t just Steph; players like LeBron, Carmelo, Durant, and Harden also hit ridiculous shots as well.

-The second requires a little bit more work, but is equally as valuable, and that is watch game film and see some of the different opportunities that the defense is giving you throughout the game.
+The second requires a little bit more work but is equally as valuable, and that is watch game film and see some of the different opportunities that the defense is giving you throughout the game.
 This will not only help you learn what moves you should be working on, but it will also help you realize when to use them during a game.

 The last thing I want this article to do is to discourage or kill the dreams of the next Steph Curry.
 The goal of this basketball article is to show you the right way to go about it.
 There are no skipping steps when trying to achieve greatness.